← All Neighbourhood Guides

 Neighbourhood Overview

 Long Branch sits at the southwestern tip of the City of Toronto, where Etobicoke Creek meets Lake Ontario and the City of Toronto meets Mississauga.
-It is the westernmost residential neighbourhood in Toronto, bounded by the QEW and CN rail corridor to the north, Lake Ontario to the south, Etobicoke Creek to the west, and Kipling Avenue to the east where it meets New Toronto.
-The neighbourhood is part of the broader lakeshore community that includes Mimico and New Toronto to the east, but Long Branch has a distinct character from both: quieter, more westerly, less discovered, and defined as much by Colonel Samuel Smith Park and the Etobicoke Creek mouth as by its residential streets.
+It is the westernmost residential neighbourhood in Toronto, bounded by the CN/GO rail corridor to the north, Lake Ontario to the south, Etobicoke Creek and the Mississauga border to the west, and around Twenty-Third Street to the east where it meets New Toronto.
+The neighbourhood is part of the broader lakeshore community that includes Mimico and New Toronto to the east, but Long Branch has a distinct character: quieter, more westerly, less discovered, and defined as much by its Lake Ontario waterfront, the Etobicoke Creek mouth at Marie Curtis Park, and nearby Colonel Samuel Smith Park as by its residential streets.

 What holds Long Branch together is the lake.
-Colonel Samuel Smith Park, at the western edge of the neighbourhood, is one of Toronto's most underappreciated major parks: a large, multi-use waterfront space with sailing, an outdoor skating rink in winter, trails, a dog off-leash area, and direct lake access that draws residents from well beyond the neighbourhood's boundaries.
+Two major waterfront parks anchor it: Marie Curtis Park at the Etobicoke Creek mouth on the western edge, and Colonel Samuel Smith Park just off the neighbourhood's eastern side at the foot of Kipling Avenue.
+Colonel Samuel Smith Park is one of Toronto's most underappreciated major parks: a large, multi-use waterfront space with sailing, an outdoor artificial-ice skating trail in winter, trails, a dog off-leash area, and direct lake access that draws residents from well beyond the neighbourhood.
 The Waterfront Trail runs through Long Branch connecting east toward Mimico and Humber Bay and west into Mississauga's Port Credit.
-The community has a long-term-resident character, with a notable proportion of homeowners who came for the lake and stayed for the pace.
+The community has a stable, long-tenure residential character shaped by owners who value the lake and the slower pace.

-North QEW / CN rail corridor
+North CN / GO rail corridor

 South Lake Ontario